uutzinger/SerialUI/README.md

 - complete setting serial port section above
 - open the Serial Plotter tab
-- select data separator or leave as is if there is only one number per line
+- select data separator or leave as is if there is only one number per line, most common separator is comma.
 - hit start
 - adjust the view with the horizontal slider
 - you can save and clear the currently plotted data